denten-books/plain-text/2-device.md

 of its assonance and consonance as they pronounce the word.
 The round vowels and the interrupting obstruents of "OTTO" contort the body in accordance with the sound image: reverse mimesis, the body as sound pipe.
-The moment of corporeal reenactment transcends representational and paper-bound confines of the medium.
-The pipes appear briefly on this side of the page.
+The moment of corporeal reenactment transcends the representational and paper-bound confines of the medium.
 The performance makes the "making of the literary technique obvious," obvious.
-In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to rise above the word through sheer recursion of literary technique, where each successive turn of abstraction brings the buried symbol closer to the reader.
+Nabokov exposes the metaphor implicit in the very idea of "laying bare the device."
+In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction brings the buried symbol closer to the reader.

 Despite the effort to transcend the page, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
-For example, in his "Art as Device," Shklovsky writes:
+In his "Art as Device," Shklovsky writes:

 > The word of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of
 > linguistic material, and, in particular, more so with the rearrangement of
-> figure [*obraz*] rather than with its creation" [@brik_poetika_1919, 102].
+> figure [*obraz*] rather than with its creation" [@shklovksy_poetika_1919,
+> 102].

-Poetry or fiction should not be reduced to a type of figurative thinking, in other words.
-Rather, for Shklovsky and his fellow travellers artistic production amounts to novel "arrangement and the processing" of language material.
+Poetry or fiction should not be reduced to a type of figurative, symbolic thinking, in other words.
+Rather, Shklovsky and his fellow travellers privileged the innovative "arrangement and the processing" of language material.
 Art therefore must be understood in terms of device and technique rather than in terms of symbol or figuration, as it was for the symbolists.
-To write literature is not merely to speak in figurative language, but to invent new figurations capable of cutting across prosaic and habituated norms of speaking [@brik_poetika_1919, 103].
-In this, Shklovsky places novelty at a premium.
-But what counts for figuration itself he does not say.
+To write literature is not merely to speak in figurative language, but to invent new figurations capable of cutting across prosaic and habituated norms of speaking [@shklovksy_poetika_1919, 103].
+In this, Shklovsky places innovation at a premium, without account for figuration itself.
 He merely lists possible combinations of existing tropes---synecdoche, parallelism, analogy---which, in different combinations produce the effect of either poetic innovation or prosaic commonplace.
-Thus even as they skirted the idea of a materialist poetics, the formalists did not attempt to transcend the limits of ideation and ideology.
-Formal analysis moved from the level of content to the level of arrangement and no further.
+Thus even as they skirted the idea of a materialist poetics, the formalists could not transcend the limits of ideation and ideology.
+Formal analysis moved from the level of content to the level of arrangement of that content and no further.

 The question of surfaces, posed so recursively by Nabokov, gains an instrumental dimension when considered in the context of media history.
-At its upper limit, the nesting doll structure of literary instrumentation ends at the book itself.
-The book draws a figure of its own.
+At its upper limit, the nesting doll structure of literary instrumentation ends at the book.
+The book itself draws a figure of its own.
 It is in a sense a literary device containing all other literary devices.
-Despite the materialist ambitions, formal literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without physical mediation.
-The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his, by then Soviet, colleagues:
+Despite its materialist ambitions, formal literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without physical mediation.
+The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his Soviet
+colleagues:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of